tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide100.md

   ![](images/100/28.png)

-- Click on the **Conversation** tab to see the flow of intents the bot recognizes throughout the conversation.
+- Click on the **Conversation** tab to see the flow of intents the skill recognizes throughout the conversation.

   ![](images/100/29.png)

-- Now reset your bot by clicking the **Reset** button above the chat window.
+- Now reset your skill by clicking the **Reset** button above the chat window.

   ![](images/LabGuide100-d17f47ab.png)